prathameshghorpade25/VerityVue/verityvue-df/README.md

 pytest -q
 ```

-## Demo Plan & Screencast
+## Test Plan & Screencast
-See `DEMO.md` for a short narrated flow and fallback screencast instructions.
+See `TEST.md` for a short narrated flow and fallback screencast instructions.

 ## Notes
 - Prototype scope; one reliable E2E path.